 Boundary layers in cfMesh are extruded from the boundary faces of the volume mesh towards the interior, and cannot be extruded prior to the meshing process.
 In addition, their thickness is controlled by the cell size specified at the boundary and the mesher tends to produce layers of similar thickness to the cell size.
 Layers in cfMesh can span over multiple patches if they share concave edges or corners with valence greater than three.
-All boundary layer settings are provided inside a boundaryLayers dictionary, shown in Figure 17.
+All boundary layer settings are provided inside a boundaryLayers dictionary, shown in Figure 18.
 The options are:

 - nLayers specifies the number of layers which will be generated in the mesh.
 It is not mandatory.
 In case it is not specified the meshing workflow generates the default number of layers, which is either one or zero. - thicknessRatio is a ratio between the thickness of the two successive layer.
 It is not mandatory.
 The ratio must be larger than 1.
 The default value is 1. - maxFirstLayerThickness ensures that the thickness of the first boundary layer never exceeds the specified value.
-It is not mandatory. - patchBoundaryLayers setting is a dictionary which is used for specifying local properties of boundary layers for individual patches.
+It is not mandatory.

+patchBoundaryLayers setting is a dictionary which is used for specifying local properties of boundary layers for individual patches.
 It is possible to specify nLayers, thicknessRatio and maxFirstLayerThickness for each patch individually within a dictionary with the name equal to the patch name.
 By default, the number of layers generated at a patch is governed by the global number of layers, or the maximum number of layers specified at any of the patches which form a continuous layer together with the existing patch. allowDiscontinuity option ensures that the number of layers required for a patch shall not spread to other patches in the same layer.
+Patches can be specified using regular expressions.

 '''

 // settings for boundary layers

-boundaryLavers
+boundaryLayers

+{

-// global num layers (optional)
+// global number of layers (optional)

-nLavers 3:
+nLayers 3;

 // thickness ratio (optional)

 thicknessRatio 1.2;

-// [m] max thickness of the first layer (optional)
+// max thickness of te first layer (optional)

-maxFirstLaverThickness 0.5;
+maxFirstLayerThickness 0.5; // [m]

-// local settings for individual patchs
+// local settings for individual patches

 patchBoundaryLayers

 // patch name

-patch7
+"patch7." // accepts regex

+{

 // number of layers (optional)

 nLayers 4;

 // thickness ratio (optional)

-thicknessRatio 1.1:
+thicknessRatio 1.1;

-// [m] thickness of the first laver (optional)
+// max thickness of the first layer

+// (optional)

-maxFirstLayerThickness 0.5;
+maxFirstLayerThickness 0.5; // [m]

 // active 1 or inactive 0

 allowDiscontinuity 0;

+}

+}

 '''

-Figure 17 - boundaryLayers subdictionary
+Figure 18 - boundaryLayers subdictionary